-This insurance policy can last for as long as you want it.
+This insurance policy can last for as long as you need coverage.
 The rates may increase each year.
 You can choose a deductible and copayment plan that best fits your needs.
 Your health insurance agent can help you make sure that the plan qualifies for the Affordable Care Act guidelines.

-A high deductible health insurance plan is an excellent alternative to COBRA insurance.
+A high deductible health insurance plan can make an excellent alternative to COBRA insurance.
 These plans have a lower monthly premium, but you have a high deductible to meet before coverage kicks in.

-In order to make the correct choice for your individual situation, you should look at all the options available to you.
-At times the cost of COBRA may be less expensive than the alternatives.
+To make the correct choice for your individual situation, carefully consider all the options available to you.
+The cost of COBRA could even be less expensive than the alternatives.
 You may also go with short-term health insurance while you are waiting for approval on a high deductible or independent health insurance plan.

 Alternatives to COBRA Health Insurance

 COBRA insurance offers you the ability to continue on your current employer's insurance plan for up to eighteen months after you have terminated employment.

 You can use COBRA whether you chose to quit or if you have been fired.
 COBRA insurance typically has a high cost because you have to pay the full premium, including the portion your employer previously paid on your behalf.